devklick/evardoc/README.md

 # Formatting your environment file
 The `format` command allows you to format an environment variables file.
 Formatting will apply consistent white spaces across all your environment variables and EvarDoc comments, as well as maintaining a consistent order of EvarDoc comments.
-The order is as described in the first section of the readme.
+The order is as described in the ["Supports the following documentation"](#supports-the-following-documentation) section of the readme.

 ## Specifying the file to be formatted
 By default, executing the `format` command will format the file named `.env`.
 Instead, if you want to format a different file, you can specifying the path to the file immediately after the `format` command.
 For example